 What Does Ruby Chocolate Taste Like?

-In a nutshell, ruby chocolate tastes like very sweet white chocolate with raspberry & lemon notes.
+Ruby chocolate tastes like very sweet white chocolate with raspberry & lemon notes.
 Although, as I've mentioned in many articles, everyone has different taste buds.
 Additionally, these tiny papillae taste the five flavors at different intensities.

-Ruby chocolate is made in the milk chocolate style, using cocoa butter, milk powder, sugar, and just a touch of cocoa mass, among other ingredients (like citric acid).
+Ruby chocolate is technically made in the milk chocolate style, using cocoa butter, milk powder, sugar, and just a touch of cocoa mass, among other ingredients (like citric acid).
 When I was doing chocolate research in the US, ruby chocolate was available in Chocolove Ruby Chocolate bars, made especially for Valentine's Day.

 Some other chocolate reviewers have noted that ruby chocolate has berry notes, like ice cream, but it fell too sharply on my taste buds to be ice cream-like.
-Barry himself described it as having "fresh berry-fruity taste and characteristic color."
+Barry Callebaut's marketing mater itself describes it as having "fresh berry-fruity taste and characteristic color."
 But it truly borders on sour.

 Ruby chocolate also lacks the light cocoa aroma of good white chocolates (which makes sense, since it's technically a milk chocolate).
 In fact, I don't even taste or smell any cocoa notes in ruby chocolate.
-It's all bright berries, admittedly in line with what Callebaut himself had to say about the flavor.
+It's all bright berries, admittedly in line with what Callebaut itself had to say about the flavor.

 But I can already think of several other unique uses for the chocolate, from caramelized ruby chocolate to ruby chocolate-covered cacao beans.
-This may be a fun chocolate to develop a learning curve for, as controversial as its start has been.
+This may be a fun product to develop a learning curve for, as controversial as its start has been.

 Ruby Chocolate Products

 Since the 2017 release of ruby chocolate kitkats, a large number of products have been made using the confection.
 Following the wafer-based candies were "pure" ruby chocolate bars, first released in Europe.

 There are the typical plain pink chocolate bars, but I've also tried a version featuring candied violet petals & roasted almonds.
 Chocolatiers I've talked to have said it tempers like a white chocolate, despite the minimal addition of cocoa mass.

 Is there any way to use the product's high sugar content as a base for more complexity?
 Can it be caramelized, as white and milk chocolate can?
 Does adding in some dark or milk chocolate cut the sweetness or ruin its fruity nature?
 Which dried fruits may pair well with its tartness?

 Unfortunately, there's currently no way to make ruby chocolate at home, but there are a multitude of ways to make chocolate from scratch at home!
 You can easily find recipes to make chocolate from bean to bar at home, white, milk, or dark, but no ruby (for now).

-Frequently Asked Ruby Chocolate Questions
+Ruby Chocolate FAQs

 While this depends on your definition of chocolate, I'd say that since ruby chocolate includes cocoa mass and cocoa butter, it is indeed real chocolate.